apinf/docs/docs/organization/minutes/2017-03-17-Sprint38-Review-Meeting-Minutes.md

 ### 2162: https://github.com/apinf/platform/issues/2162

 Illya studied and experimented with the data available from API Umbrella analytics through Elastic Search.
-There is now a document desribing Elastic Search data structure.
-The conlusion was that API key data is available through Elastic Search and that it would be for example possible to build a user-specific dashboard based on API key usage.
+There is now a document describing Elastic Search data structure.
+The conclusion was that API key data is available through Elastic Search and that it would be for example possible to build a user-specific dashboard based on API key usage.

 Document can be found from APInf docs repository: https://github.com/apinf/docs/blob/master/docs/develop/Integration/Elasticsearch-data-structure.md